James Hart

 About me

 In a previous life I was a policy researcher, and still like to venture out of the academy whenever possible.
-You can read one of my attempts at public philosophy in this nerdy anthology.
-When I'm not working you're likely to find me playing Wingspan or commenting on the most recent EA for Christians Facebook post.
+This has included providing the NHS ethical guidance to support the development of a new Ethical Framework for allocating healthcare resources.
+You can also read one of my attempts at public philosophy in this nerdy anthology.

 Publications